RHINO: A large horn antenna for detecting the 21cm global signal: Introduction

 The evolution of the ionised fraction, and background and spin temperatures, is generally expected to be quite smooth, with peak and trough features in the mean brightness temperature typically spanning widths of $\gtrsim 10$~MHz or so in most physical models \citep{2020MNRAS.495.4845C}.
 This makes separation of the faint 21cm signal from foreground contamination much harder, as instrumental, terrestrial, and atmospheric artefacts can readily impose structure on similar frequency scales \citep{2021MNRAS.506.2041A, 2021MNRAS.503..344S, 2024MNRAS.528.1945T, 2024ApJ...967...87W, 2024MNRAS.527.2413P}.
 As a result, extremely accurate instrumental calibration and characterisation is needed to make global signal experiments feasible.

 This is the central challenge for global signal experiments, and a variety of approaches have been taken to try and reach the requisite levels of precision.
 Examples of contemporary global signal experiments include EDGES \citep{2012RaSc...47.0K06R, 2018Natur.555...67B}, SARAS (2 and 3) \citep{2018ExA....45..269S, 2021arXiv210401756N}, REACH \citep{2022NatAs...6..984D}, MIST \citep{2024MNRAS.530.4125M}, and PRIZM \citep{2019JAI.....850004P}, along with several other past, planned, and proposed efforts \citep[e.g.][]{2012RaSc...47.0K06R, 2014arXiv1409.2774P, 2015PASA...32....4S}.
 These differ in terms of their detailed implementation, but share some common features.
 First, all of them use compact antennas, either dipoles (e.g. blade dipoles for EDGES and MIST, shaped petal/hexagonal dipoles for PRIZM and REACH respectively), spherical and conical monopoles (SARAS-2 and SARAS-3 respectively), and conical log-spiral (REACH's second antenna).
 Many of these have been optimised to provide a wideband and relatively frequency-independent response, i.e. the beam full-width at half-maximum (FWHM) is almost constant in frequency \citep[e.g.][]{2022JAI....1150001C}.
-Most of them also require a ground plane, which can span a wide area, but is potentially also a source of systematic artefacts \citep{2019ApJ...874..153B, 2022MNRAS.515.1580S}.
-In terms of the receiver electronics, these experiments typically use some elaboration of a Dicke-switched design \citep{dicke1946measurement}, in which the system frequently switches between observing the antenna and observing one or more calibration loads.
+Most of them also require a ground plane {\edit to suppress spectral artifacts caused by reflections from the ground \citep[although see e.g.][]{2024ApJ...961...56M}.
+These ground planes sometimes span a wide area or are raised off the ground to avoid edge effects and other complications, but are potentially also a source of residual systematic artefacts themselves \citep{2019ApJ...874..153B, 2022MNRAS.515.1580S}.} In terms of the receiver electronics, these experiments typically use some elaboration of a Dicke-switched design \citep{dicke1946measurement}, in which the system frequently switches between observing the antenna and observing one or more calibration loads.
 There is more variation in the number of internal calibration targets, and how reflections in the signal chain are measured \citep[e.g. see][]{2024Univ...10..236S}, as well as differences in data transport (e.g. whether RF over fibre links are used for example).